-Familiarize yourself with the braking action of the bike (see Section 4.C).
+Familiarize yourself with the braking action of the bike (refer to Page 26, Section 4: "Tech", subsection C: "Brakes").
 Test the brakes at slow speed, putting your weight toward the rear and gently applying the brakes, rear brake first.
 Sudden or excessive application of the front brake could pitch you over the handlebars.
 Applying brakes too hard can lock up a wheel, which could cause you to lose control and fall.
 Skidding is an example of what can happen when a wheel locks up.

 If your bicycle has toeclips or clipless pedals, practice getting in and out of the pedals.
-See paragraph B.4 above and Section 4.E.4.
+See paragraph B.4 above and refer to Page 30, Section 4: "Tech", subsection E: "Pedals".

 If your bike has suspension, familiarize yourself with how the suspension responds to brake application and rider weight shifts.
-See paragraph B.6 above and Section 4.F.
+See paragraph B.6 above and refer to Page 32, Section 4: "Tech", subsection F: "Bicycle Suspension".

-Practice shifting the gears (see Section 4.D).
+Practice shifting the gears (refer to Page 28, Section 4: "Tech", subsection D: "Shifting Gears").
 Remember to never move the shifter while pedaling backward, nor pedal backwards immediately after having moved the shifter.
 This could jam the chain and cause serious damage to the bicycle.

-Check out the handling and response of the bike; and check the comfort.
-If you have any questions, or if you feel anything about the bike is not as it should be, consult your dealer before you ride again.
+Check the handling and response of the bike; and check the comfort.
+If you have any questions, or if you feel anything about the bike is not as it should be, consult your authorized retailer before you ride again.